-Through the work of the NIHR Manchester Biomedical Research Centre (BRC) and the NIHR Manchester Clinical Research Facility (CRF), we aim to reduce health inequalities by increasing diversity and research participation across Greater Manchester (GM) and reducing social inequality.
+Through the work of the NIHR Manchester Biomedical Research Centre (BRC), NIHR Manchester Clinical Research Facility (CRF) and Manchester University NHS Foundation Trust (MFT) – which hosts both the BRC and CRF – we aim to reduce health inequalities by increasing diversity and research participation across Greater Manchester (GM) and reducing social inequality.

 The Greater Manchester Health and Social Care Partnership had developed seven priorities based on the poorest health outcomes across GM: